-What is Placemaking?
+What is placemaking?

 Want to learn more?
-Check out PPS’s “Placemaking is…”
+Check out PPS’s “Placemaking is…” web page.

 As we look to the future, we hope to further our placemaking work by helping neighborhoods create community hubs, enhancing urban ecology in public spaces, hosting more pop-up and neighborhood events, and linking trails to transit with bus shelters, benches, and attractive, accessible street amenities.